tock/tock/doc/reference/trd-appid.md

 have this Application Identifier.
 No instances of other Applications loaded with this Credentials Checking Policy have this Application Identifier.
-An example of a Global Application Identifer is a public key used to generating Application Credentials for every TBF Object of a single Application.
+An example of a Global Application Identifer is a public key used to verify the digital signature of every TBF Object of a single Application.

 **Local Application Identifier**: an Application Identifier which is locally unique for the Credentials Checking Policy that assigned